 You can poke fun at the couple’s foibles, and you can put them in awkward situations, but you can’t make light of love itself.
 Crazy Rich Asians takes love seriously – that’s why it worked for me.

 Karin Kallmaker’s Writer Brain and Editor Brain duke it out for supremacy, then a real editor shows up.

 Heidi Cullinan nails The Mary Sue for a lazy, unresearched, hetero-only smear piece on romance writing.

 To a blog title that says romance novels are “primed” to make an impact on society, I would add “yet again.”
 Applauding the “new” wave of romance writing.

 Stupid, silly, trashy, sappy… It’s “just” a romance after all.
 How about we stop shaming our readers and our own work?

 In which Karin Kallmaker answers Jowita Bydlowska’s (“Confessions of a Failed Romance Writer”) breathtaking disrespect of romance writers and readers.
 There is cursing.

-My take on the “What We Actually Do” meme.
+My take on the “What We Actually Do” meme for Romance Writers.
 The art displayed is either public domain or licensed for non-commercial use.
 Creative Commons SSA-BY Copyright.
-Copyrighted material.